GoogleCloudPlatform/accelerated-platforms/use-cases/mlflow-inference-pipeline/README.md

 {"name": "__main__", "thread": 135677854571392, "threadName": "MainThread", "processName": "MainProcess", "process": 1, "message": "Permissions granted to user 'wi-xxxx-user@xxxxx.iam' on database 'mlflowdb'.", "timestamp": 1744226226.8089216, "level": "INFO", "runtime": 7517.86128}
 ```

-- ML flow backend store
+- MLflow backend store

-  Mlflow needs an artifact store to store the mlflow deployment artifacts.
-A GCS
+  Mlflow needs an artifact store to store the deployment artifacts.
+A GCS bucket
-  bucket has already been created as part of MLP Playground.
+  has already been created as part of MLP Playground.

   Validate that this GCS bucket exists in your project.